fiinix/fiinix.github.io/_posts/2012/02/2012-02-16-the-frustrations-of-web-design.md

 date: 2012-02-16T23:49:00+00:00
 author: Carlos
 layout: post
-tags: ["Web Design", Creative, Design]
+tags: [Web design, Behind the scenes]
-category: personal
+category: Creative
 excerpt: "In which I've started hunting for a job in the UK."
 ---
 Yes, it's been quite a while.
 And this will alas not be a very long post.
 So basically here's the <strike>short</strike> long story..